The UH COMD Master's Program is honored to be a step on the path of our students' journey to becoming speech-language

 Part-Time Master's Program

 Students who have been accepted into the master's program may opt into the part-time program.
-In the part-time program, course-work and clinic experiences are spread over 7 semesters.
+In the part-time program, coursework and clinic experiences are spread over 7 semesters.
 Students graduate at the end of their 3rd spring semester.
 Please click here for more information on the part-time graduate curriculum.
-During the last 2 semesters, students will be assigned to externships.
+During the last two semesters, students will be assigned to externships.
 The externships require a 30-40 hour per week commitment.

 Due to the sequencing and availability of classes and clinic placements, students who begin part-time cannot accelerate their program to graduate earlier than the end of their 7th semester.